 Raisa Maximova, Gorbachev’s wife died of Leukaemia in 1999.
 They had one daughter, Irina.

 Although unpopular in Russia for his perceived role in the breakup of the Soviet Union, he remains an influential voice.
 Although he had previously supported Putin, In 2011 Gorbachev criticised his third term as Russian President.
 He was also critical of the democratic deficit in the 2011 elections.
-Gorbachev has also warned that in Russia. “politics is increasingly turning into imitation democracy” – with all the power in the executive branch.
+Gorbachev has also warned that in Russia.
+“Politics is increasingly turning into imitation democracy” – with all the power in the executive branch.

 Gorbachev has also warned against a new ‘cold war’ and argued that America and the West need to be careful in interfering in Russian affairs and Russian spheres of influence.
-On issues of economics, he has called for a new perspective on economic issues – arguing the 2007 financial crash showed the limitations of the “Washington Consensus” – on free market economics.
+On issues of economics, he has called for a new perspective on economic issues – arguing the 2007 financial crash showed the limitations of the “Washington Consensus” – on free-market economics.
 Gorbachev has also founded the Green Cross International – one of the principal sponsors of the Earth Charter – a movement to encourage greater concern for the planet and environment.

 Gorbachev has officially stated that he is an atheist.
 However, at the same time, he has been open to religious influences.
 He has admired the life of St Francis of Assisi, Pope John Paul II and cultivated a friendship with Indian spiritual teacher, Sri Chinmoy.
+Speaking of his own beliefs, he said:

 Famous Russians – Including famous royals, politicians, scientists, composers, authors and sportsmen.